n8n-io/n8n-docs/docs/integrations/builtin/credentials/cal.md

 - An **API Key**: Refer to the [Cal API Quick Start documentation](https://cal.com/docs/enterprise-features/api/quick-start){:target=_blank .external-link} for information on how to generate a new API key.

 /// note | Hosted API
 Cal previously supported [a hosted API](https://cal.com/docs/enterprise-features/api/quick-start/hosted-api-through-cal-com){:target=_blank .external-link}, but they have since discontinued that service.
-You do not need to make any edits to the **Host** field within the credential.
+You don't need to make any edits to the **Host** field within the credential.
 ///